Smart and Green Mass Transit System Unveiled in Hung Shui Kiu/Ha Tsuen New Development Area and Adjacent Areas

 Considerations in selecting the suitable green transportation mode

-The planned SGMTS network will traverse the 16-kilometer GTC, serving the HSK/HT NDA and Yuen Long South Development.
+The planned network will traverse the 16-kilometer GTC, serving the HSK/HT NDA and Yuen Long South Development, accommodating a population of approximately 300,000 and providing employment for around 160,000 in the area.
 It will ensure connectivity with key transit nodes, which include the Tuen Ma Line’s Hung Shui Kiu Station, Tin Shui Wai Station, the Light Rail’s Nai Wai Stop, and Chung Fu Stop, alongside existing and proposed public transport interchanges.
-To foster a culture of cycling and healthy living, bicycle parking spaces will be strategically placed near SGMTS stations.
+To foster a culture of cycling and healthy living, bicycle parking spaces will be placed near SGMTS stations.
 This integration of cycling with public transit is aimed at facilitating healthier travel options while mitigating urban congestion and air pollution.

-To align with the phased development of HSK/HT NDA and Yuen Long South Development, SMGTS will be commissioned in phases.
+To align with the phased development of HSK/HT NDA and Yuen Long South Development, SGMTS will be commissioned in phases.
 Visit here for more details about the project and our recommendations.

 Beyond transportation in the Hung Shui Kiu New/Ha Tsuen Development Area